 Carved in stone is the commandment, "You shall not commit adultery."
 As far back at least as 1200 BC, up through at least the time of Jesus, and into the 20th.
 Century, adultery led to the breakup of marriage.
 What this meant for the woman in that era until the 20th.
 Century was that she had no means of financial support.
 She was likely to become a harlot to support herself.

 Jesus said that those who divorced should not remarry.
 Harsh, especially in today's world where divorce affects nearly half of those who marry, and not remarrying deprives them of emotional support and may deny their child a mother or father and adequate financial support.
 Perhaps he knew that those who couldn't resolve difficulties shouldn't try again with another partner.
 The failure rate for second marriages is 60% compared with 50% for first marriages.

 Today divorce is easy.
 It can be the escape hatch for those who find they aren't very compatible or just fall out of love.
 Why live in misery... or with someone you don't love?
 Why even try to get along if you can just call it quits and move on - go live your life unfettered and unchallenged?
 Why stretch yourself?
 Why put up with anything?

 Moses didn't want to confront Pharaoh, claiming he wasn't an eloquent speaker.
 But God said he would run his mouth for him.
 Moses acquiesced.
 Jonah was sent to do a task he considered defaming.
 Instead he escaped on a ship, drawing a storm that put everyone in peril, bringing their wrath on him.
 Overboasrd he went, then he finally did as God asked.
-You can deny God, but it isn't wise, especially if you turn from him forever - denying God might not be forgivable because you never ask for forgiveness.
+You can disrespect God, but it isn't wise, especially if you turn from him forever - denying God might not be forgivable because you never ask for forgiveness or go to God.

 Through Moses, God further developed the number of Jewish Laws.
 He carved ten into stone, tailored to Israel.